laiduy98/cose-19/report/report.md

 ```

 ## Transfering the JSON to Pandas Dataframe format

 The original data is collected in json format, where each file is a representation of an article.
 However, it is impossible to use
 python preprocessing libraries on json artciles.
 We solved this issue by transfering all data from json collection into Pandas Data Frame.

-The original data is collected in json format, where each file is a representation of an article.
-However, it is impossible to use
-python preprocessing libraries on json artciles.
-We solved this issue by transfering all data from json collection into Pandas Data Frame.